 But exposure notifications only work if you and the people around you turn them on.
 Yes, you!

 There’s early evidence this anonymous smartphone technology works — but so far isn’t helping very many Americans.
 In August, I wrote about the first of these state-sponsored alerts, Virginia’s Covidwise app.
-In the three months since, only 488 people have used the state’s app to send alerts about a positive diagnosis to others.
+In the three months that followed, only 488 people have used the state’s app to send alerts about a positive diagnosis to others.

 The alerts use software built by Apple and Google into iPhones and Android devices to detect when people (or the phones they’re holding) get into close contact with each other.
 That might sound like a privacy invasion, but they figured out how to track encounters between people in a way that’s anonymous — and doesn’t store your location — by using the Bluetooth wireless technology in phones.
+With an update to iOS on Dec.
+14, it now works on handsets as old as the iPhone 6.

 So why aren’t our phones a big part of America’s coronavirus response?
 For starters, each state’s local health department has to develop and operate its own system (though they’ve recently begun making them work across borders).
 Privacy concerns about similar-sounding — but actually very different — contact-tracing apps have needlessly scared people away.
 And frankly, Apple and Google buried the settings and apps you’ll need, bungling what could have been the year’s most-helpful tech launch.